Back to Blog

 Submit online

 Go to novascotia.ca/foipop and submit your request.
-Pay the $5 fee.
-Some requests may incur additional processing fees depending on complexity.

 3